mitenjain/marginAlign-tRNA/README.md

 of the package.
 Place these binaries on your path if you wish to use them without referring to their absolute path on the filesystem.

-### Creating a virtual environment to handle dependencies
+### Creating a virtual environment to handle python dependencies
 marginAlign uses numpy and pysam.
-The system python coule be used if have these dependencies are present.
-Otherwise, a virtual environment can be created by running:
+The system python coule be used if these dependencies are present.
+Otherwise, a virtual environment can be created by running the following command in the margin base directory:

     virtualenv --no-site-packages --distribute env && source env/bin/activate && pip install -r requirements.txt